 Advisory: Due to fall flood damage, many bridges to backcountry campsites are missing.
 McGraw Ranch Road and Cow Creek Trailhead, and Dunraven Trailhead to the North Fork area are closed.
 Wild Basin has detours & some trail closures - the bridge to Ouzel Falls is missing, and part of the trail from Finch Lake junction to Calypso Cascades is closed.
 The Sandbeach trail bridge at Hunters Creek is missing.

 In the Bear Lake area, the Boulder Brook trail bridge is missing.
+Odessa Lake Campsite/Spur Trail and Glacier Gorge Campsite bridges are also missing.
 In the Fall River area, there is severe damage to both the East and West Alluvial Fan trails.
+Endovalley Road and Old Fall River Road are open to pedestrians.
 Use caution when crossing streams.

 Rocky Mountain National Park draws hikers from all around the world to its diverse and beautiful trails.
 Whether you're looking for a casual stroll or a multi-day backpacking adventure, the Park has trails you'll love!